Just back from SME Rapid in Long Beach the INSIDE3D PRINTING Conference and Expo took place in Melbourne.

 The exhibition was a good mix of machine OEMs and service providers, showing the potential for the Australian market.

-RENISHAW presented one of their three additive manufactured Titanium mountain bikes.
+RENISHAW presented one of their three additively manufactured Titanium mountain bikes.

 The frame is an assembly of 5 segments built using laser based powder bed fusion on a RENISHAW AM250 system (with extended z-axis).